fnproject/fn/examples/tutorial/hello/go/README.md

     fn deploy --app myapp

 The command creates an app on the server named `myapp`.
-In addition, a route to your function created based on your directory name `/hello`.
+In addition, a route to your function created based on your directory name: `/hello`

 ## Test your Function on the Server